 Not only do hand injuries affect your quality of life, but they can also result in enormous financial losses by way of medical expenses and loss of income.

 There is no exact amount that you can claim as compensation for a hand injury.
-The amount of compensation for a hand injury claim that the court awards will depend on the nature and severity of your injuries and the extent of your financial losses.
-We can however provide average hand injury compensation amounts to give you an idea of what compensation you might expect, and these are listed below.
+What you could be awarded will depend on the nature and severity of your injuries and the extent of your financial losses.
+Personal injury solicitors base compensation claims on elements known as heads of loss.
+These are:

-When calculating hand injury compensation the following factors should be included:
+When calculating hand injury compensation the following factors could be included:

-- Cost of medical treatment, which includes the cost of all diagnostic tests, consultation fees, prescription medicine and surgical procedures if necessary;
+- Cost of medical treatment, which includes the cost of hand therapy, consultation fees, prescription medicine, and surgical procedures if necessary;

 - Cost of rehabilitation such as physiotherapy;